The distribution of Weierstrass points on a tropical curve: Weierstrass points

 \subsection{Classical Weierstrass points}

-Recall that for an algebraic curve $X$ of genus $g$, the (canonical) Weierstrass points are defined as follows.
-The canonical divisor $K$ on $X$ determines a canonical map to projective space $\varphi_K : X \to \PP^{g-1}$.
-Generically a point on $\varphi_K(X)$ will have an osculating hyperplane in $\PP^{g-1}$ which intersects $\varphi_K(X)$ with multiplicity $g-1$.
-For finitely many ``exceptional'' points on $\varphi_K(X)$, the osculating hyperplane will intersect the curve with higher multiplicity; the preimages of these exceptional points are the {\em Weierstrass points} of $X$.
-(These are also known as the {\em flex points} of the embedded curve $\varphi_K(X) \subset \PP^{g-1}$)
+Recall that for an algebraic curve $X$ of genus $g$, the {\em ordinary Weierstrass points} are defined as follows.
+The canonical divisor $K$ on $X$ determines a canonical map to projective space $\varphi_K : X \to \PP^{g - 1}$.
+Generically a point on $\varphi_K(X)$ will have an osculating hyperplane in $\PP^{g - 1}$, which intersects $\varphi_K(X)$ with multiplicity $g - 1$.
+For finitely many ``exceptional'' points on $\varphi_K(X)$, the osculating hyperplane will intersect the curve with higher multiplicity; the preimages of these exceptional points are the {ordinary Weierstrass points} of $X$.
+(These are also known as the {\em flex points} of the embedded curve $\varphi_K(X) \subset \PP^{g-1}$.)

-This notion may be generalized to Weierstrass points when replacing $K$ with an arbitrary divisor.
-Given a (basepoint-free) divisor $D$ on $X$, there is an associated map to projective space $\varphi_D : X \to \PP^r$.
-(If the degree of $D$ is at least $2g-1$ then $r = \deg D - g$ by Riemann-Roch.)
+This notion may be generalized by replacing $K$ with an arbitrary (basepoint-free) divisor.
+Given a divisor $D$ on $X$, there is an associated map to projective space $\varphi_D : X \to \PP^r$, known as the complete linear embedding defined by $D$.
 The set of flex points of the embedded curve $\varphi_D(X)$, where the osculating hyperplane intersects the curve with multiplicity greater than $r$, are the {\em (higher) Weierstrass points} associated to the divisor $D$.
+If $D$ has degree $\en \geq 2g - 1$, the number of Weierstrass points of $D$ is $g(n - g + 1)^2$ when counted with appropriate multiplicities.

-The existence of an osculating hyperplane of multiplicity greater than $r$, at the point $\varphi_D (x)\in \varphi_D (X)$, is equivalent to the existence of a non-zero global section of the line bundle $\mathcal L(X,D-(r+1)x)$, i.e. to having $h^0(X,D-(r+1)x) \geq 1$.
+The existence of an osculating hyperplane of multiplicity greater than $r$, at the point $\varphi_D (x)\in \varphi_D (X)$, is equivalent to the existence of a non-zero global section of the line bundle $\mathcal L(D - (r + 1)x)$, i.e. to having $h^0(D - (r + 1)x) \geq 1$.